Trust me, travelling can test ANY relationship.

 3. Do you prefer that we spend all our time together, or are you comfortable with us separating to do our own thing every once and awhile?

 To me, this is the most important question.
-I enjoy doing things when I travel that not everyone likes to do — I'll hike to the top of a mountain on a sweltering hot day just to catch a glimpse of an ancient library or spend hours wandering through an art gallery.
+I enjoy doing things when I travel that not everyone likes to do — I'll hike to the top of a mountain on a sweltering hot day just to catch a glimpse of an ancient library located at the top or spend hours wandering through an art gallery.
 And I want to be able to do those things without having to worry that the person I am with is enjoying themselves too.